Analyzing your prompt, please hold on...

 }

-The following code example which uses JsonLoadOptions class to specify additional settings demonstrates importing JSON to Excel Workbook.
-Please see the code to convert source file to the xlsx file generated by the code for reference.
+The following code example, which uses the JsonLoadOptions class to specify additional settings, demonstrates importing JSON into an Excel workbook.
+Please see the code that converts the source file to the XLSX file generated by the code for reference.

 #include <iostream>